-The scheme, called “Tropaion”, consists of five perimeter blocks of varying heights covered with roof terraces of the upper apartments.
-The blocks form a gigantic bowl shape with crossing sea views from all terraces and a sense of community and togetherness for the people.
+The scheme, called “Tropaion”, consists of five perimeter blocks of varying heights covered with the roof terraces of the uppermost apartments on the site of the coal mount of the Hanasaari power plant.
+The blocks form gigantic bowl shapes with sea views from all terraces and a sense of community and togetherness for the residents.

-The courtyards will form semi-private spaces, which the residents of Helsinki are very fond of, and public streets with shops and services on street level.
-Building heights vary from 16 floors down to two, with varying housing typologies and apartment sizes included in the same block.
+The courtyards of the perimeter blocks will form semi-private spaces, which the residents of Helsinki are very fond of.
+The public streets in-between the blocks will offer the residents street-level shops and services.
+Building heights vary from 16 floors down to two, with varying housing typologies and apartment sizes included within the same block.

 The methodology of this project was rigid.
 We first started by analyzing the views to and from the site, the functions surrounding it and the nature of the immediate surroundings.
 The eastern shore was given an industrial nature, the western was made into a park.